Certain words that are called power words, emotive words, or trigger words all mean the same thing.

 Fantastic: Simple ways to change the passive voice to make it active

 Everyone wants more.
-It is a simple word that has a very strong emotional appeal.
+It is a simple word that has strong emotional appeal.

 All you need to do is add it where you want to express further or better, or that something is not yet completed or finished.